mmlabs-mindmaze/mmpack/docs/man/mmpack-update.rst

   Config file containing the repositories URL.

 ``/var/lib/mmpack/binindex.yaml``
-  Local cache for mmpack package metadatas.
+  Local cache for mmpack package metadata.

 SEE ALSO
 ========